Eagle 68/69 'Mk 5'

 511

 The remnants of 511 were later picked up from John Crean's San Juan Capistrano ranch by ex-AAR fabricator Tom Beauchamp and acquired by Jim Larkin (Colorado Springs, CO) some time before 2005 for restoration.
-Many new parts would need to be made for the car and the restoration was still progressing in April 2007.
+Many new parts would need to be made for the car and the restoration continued until October 2012.

 Eagle Mk 5